crate/crate/docs/index_html.rst

 First Steps
 ===========

-- In order to get Crate up and running take a look at the :doc:`installation`.
+- In order to get Crate Data up and running take a look at the :doc:`installation`.

-- If you are new to Crate, it is probably the best to say :doc:`hello`.
+- If you are new to Crate Data, it is probably the best to say :doc:`hello`.

 - Take a look at the :doc:`sql/index`, :doc:`plugins/inout` and